In this guide, we go over how to sell your book on Kindle Direct Publishing in three main steps.

 - You keep your existing links, reviews, and ratings when moving a book over to the platform.
 Plus, continuously track rankings and reviews on Amazon and Goodreads.

-- Get a full suite of marketing tools and features.
+- Get a full suite of promotional tools and features.
 To name a few, use the built-in Amazon ads tool to optimize your ad performance.
 Or, send protected book copies to readers and influencers on Google and Apple to collect reviews.
 Or, set up a pre-order as a part of your launch strategy.

 - Easily add print-on-demand and audiobook.